Member of The Research Society

-Chris has been in the research industry for 24 years and in 2003 he co-founded yellowSquares. yellowSquares merged with McNair Ingenuity in 2017 to form McNair yellowSquares, where Chris remains a director.
-For the last 10 years Chris has contributed significantly to AMSRS and other industry events, including co-chairing the 2017 conference.
+Chris has been in the research industry for 25+ years and in 2003 he co-founded yellowSquares. yellowSquares merged with McNair Ingenuity in 2017 to form McNair yellowSquares, where Chris remains a director.
+For the last 13 years Chris has contributed significantly to The Research Society and other industry events, including co-chairing the 2017 conference.
 In 2013, Chris became a co-founder of the “Better Surveys Project”.

-Chris’s primary role is administering the ongoing development of survey tools and programming and he oversees and develops new innovations for continually improving the online survey medium.
+Chris’s primary role is administering the ongoing development of online research tools and he oversees and develops new innovations for continually improving the online research medium.
 Chris is responsible for the management of online projects including all aspects of the design and data collection.
 Chris assumes responsibility for all online systems integration & sample data flow and oversight of panel access.

 Angela has more than two decades research experience which covers qualitative design, group and individual interviewing, online surveys, questionnaire design, quantitative analysis, interpretation and report writing.
 Angela specialises in advertising evaluation and tracking studies and projects for government, institutions and not for profit clients.
 She has presented at several international and national marketing and market research conferences, including ESOMAR and the ARF.
 Angela is a qualified moderator and has conducted focus groups on a wide range of topics.